brian-watkins/elmer/README.md

 Modern web apps often need to make HTTP requests to some backend server.
 Elmer makes it easy to stub HTTP responses and write expectations about the requests made.
-The `Elmer.Http.Stub` module contains methods for constructing an `HttpResponseStub` record that describes how to respond to some request.
+The `Elmer.Http.Stub` module contains methods for constructing an `HttpResponseStub` that describes how to respond to some request.
 For example:

 ```
 let